milovincent/tellbot/USAGE.md

 to a group, both behave equivalently.

 The message starts immediately after the command (and can in particular start with any character).
-Implicit self exclusion necessarily happens in the case of `!reply-all`, and does not happen for `!reply`.
+Implicit self exclusion happens in the case of `!reply-all`, and does not happen for `!reply`.

 **Examples**